PilotGuy772/3DRenderer/README.md

 # 3DRenderer

 A 3D graphics pipeline entirely on CPU.
 This implements a complete graphical pipeline without the assistance of a GPU.
-It supports reading models from Waveform .obj files, too.
+It supports reading models from Wavefront .obj files, too.

 This project is done being developed-- it's mostly just for fun, anyway.
 I've written basic instructions for compiling this project below, but I also published binaries for Linux and macOS in the final release.